 Installing Windows XP 32-bit directly from an ISO requires 3 boots, the first two boots must be from the E2B USB drive:

-- If you have a modern system, the Driver Pack included in E2B may be too old and may not contain a driver for your disk controller.
+If you have a modern system, the Driver Pack included in E2B may be too old and may not contain a driver for your disk controller.
 You can update the Driver Pack by following the instructions here or try WinNTSetup and use a Windows 10 ISO+Win XP ISO.

 1. Press Ctrl+I to select the Windows Install Menu

 3. Choose your XP ISO file

 4. At the DPMS Options prompt - hit [ENTER] for Y (equivalent to option 2).
 The two F6 SRS (SCSI/RAID/SATA) floppy images will automatically be made for you which contain a Ram Disk driver such as Firadisk and the correct OEM mass storage driver.
 (If you have problems with the Windows installation - e.g. Windows BSOD or resets just before T-3 minutes stage or have a SCSI controller, try option 3=WinVBlock instead followed by Alt+2 for the 2nd stage)

 Note: If booting from an E2B USB-HDD and using FiraDisk (default) then you need to answer Yes to the 'Load XP ISO into memory' question or else you will get a BSOD 0x0000007B error when Setup switches to Windows protected mode!

 If booting from an E2B USB Hard Disk, you cannot install to AHCI/SCSI systems having less than 512MB of memory with Firadisk, because you need to load the ISO into memory.
 You can use WinVBlock instead, but WinVBlock requires loading the ISO into memory in STEP 2.
 For this reason, if you have AHCI/SCSI/RAID systems with 512MB or less, use E2B on a USB 'Removable' Flash drive.
 There are two ways around this: